swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/04/03-async-http-client-by-example/03-async-http-client-by-example.md

 }
 ```

-1. Specify the event loop group provider as `.singleton`, which manages the underlying event loops for asynchronous operations.
+1. Specify the event loop group provider as ``HTTPClient/EventLoopGroupProvider.singleton``, which manages the underlying ``EventLoopGroup`` for asynchronous operations.
-2. The configuration parameter is set, defining various aspects of the HTTP client's behavior.
+2. The ``HTTPClient/Configuration`` parameter is set, defining various aspects of the ``HTTPClient``'s behavior.
-3. `redirectConfiguration` is specified to follow redirects up to a maximum of 3 times and disallow redirect cycles.
+3. ``HTTPClient/Configuration/RedirectConfiguration`` is specified to follow redirects up to a maximum of 3 times and disallow redirect cycles.
-4. Set timeouts for different phases of the HTTP request process, such as connection establishment, reading, and writing.
+4. Set ``HTTPClient/Configuration/Timeout``s for different phases of the HTTP request process, such as connection establishment, reading, and writing.
-5. Cleanup by calling the `shutdown()` method on the HTTPClient instance.
+5. Cleanup by calling the ``HTTPClient/shutdown() [96AYW]`` method on the HTTPClient instance.

 Please be aware that it is essential to properly terminate the HTTP client after executing requests.
-Forgetting to invoke the `shutdown()` method may cause the library to issue a warning about a potential memory leak when compiling the application in debug mode.
+Forgetting to invoke the ``HTTPClient/shutdown() [96AYW]`` method may cause the library to issue a warning about a potential memory leak when compiling the application in debug mode.

 ## Performing HTTP requests